tpennypacker/showdown_bot/PLANS.md

-add end of turn effects (terrain, weather, status) if our pokemon tie with an opponent make ours 0.5 slower so assume they win tie? for multi-turn need to calculate switches for koes at end/start of turn (also volt switch/u-turn)
+add end of turn effects (terrain, weather, status) if our pokemon tie with an opponent make ours 0.5 slower so assume they win tie? for multi-turn need to calculate switches for koes at end/start of turn (also volt switch/u-turn) make how moves are stored include slot e.g. p1a rather than just bot/foe

+make depth start at 0 and go up, and set max turn limit (1 for now) make possible to go higher depths, also make sure battle is used correctly going down but not changing for other branches make possible moves contain less info until later on where calc speed and do by species etc? also convert to dict so easier to understand fix stuff so don't have attacks inputted against empty slot or calced against something dead

 Calc: